laprej/laprej-www/_drafts/papoc-musings.md

 ---

-This has been a bit of a brain dump and an exercies in drawing connections.
-I hope I haven't too poorly represented anyone's work, and I apologize if I have, and would love to hear clarifications or thoughts on Twitter or via [email](mailto:bholt@cs.uw.edu).
+This has been a bit of a brain dump and an exercise in drawing connections.
+Thank you to the organizers of PaPoC, especially [Carlos Baquero](https://twitter.com/xmal) for creating a workshop where I could learn so much.
+I hope I haven't too poorly represented anyone's work here, and I apologize if I have, and would love to hear clarifications or thoughts on Twitter or via [email](mailto:bholt@cs.uw.edu).